 (4) Investments (continued)

-Common stocks, preferred stocks, and equities: Valued at the closing price recorded on the active market on which the individual securities are traded.
+Preferred stock and equities: Valued at the closing price recorded on the active market on which the individual securities are traded.

 Mutual Funds: Valued at the net asset value of the shares held by the Foundation at year end.